charliemeyer2000/website3/README.md

 ## license

 feel free to use this however you want. maybe throwing me a shoutout somewhere would be nice but i won't track you down if you don't.

+if you build something cool with it, i'd love to see it.